NCERT Exemplar Class 10 Science Solutions Chapter 16 Management of Natural Resources

 (iv) Prepare manure out of litter instead of burning it.

-(v) The smoke emerging from the thermal power stations and different industries ought to be very much treated to eliminate harmful gases, prior to releasing it into the atmosphere.
+(v) The smoke emerging from the thermal power stations and different industries ought to be treated very much to eliminate harmful gases, prior to releasing it into the atmosphere.

 Question:31